The Repository pattern in Go: a painless way to simplify your service logic

 }

-As you can see, we get *hour.Hour
+As you can see, we get *hour.Hour, call updateFn, and save the results inside RunTransaction.

 Despite some extra complexity, this implementation is still clear, easy to understand and test.